gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 that there is a new civilian–use signal planned, called L1C and defined in IS-GPS-800D[^ISGPS800], to be broadcast on the same L1 frequency that currently contains the C/A signal.
-The L1C signal will be available with first Block III launch, currently scheduled for May 3, 2017, and it will feature a Multiplexed Binary Offset Carrier (MBOC) modulation scheme that ensure backward compatibility with the C/A signal.
+The L1C signal will be available with first Block III launch, currently scheduled for May 2018 by SpaceX, and it will feature a Multiplexed Binary Offset Carrier (MBOC) modulation scheme that ensure backward compatibility with the C/A signal.